Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Introduction

 \section{Introduction}

-Nowadays, deep neural networks yield impressive performance in computer vision tasks such as semantic segmentation and object detection.
-These remarkable results have encouraged the use of deep learning models also in critical \emph{cyber-physical systems} (CPS), such as autonomous robots and cars.
+Nowadays, deep neural networks (DNNs) yield impressive performance in computer vision tasks such as semantic segmentation (SS) and object detection (OD).
+These remarkable results have encouraged the use of deep learning models also in \emph{cyber-physical systems} (CPS) as autonomous cars.
 However, the trustworthiness of neural networks is often questioned by the existence of adversarial attacks \cite{survey_trust}, especially those performed in the physical world \cite{pmlr-v80-athalye18b,DBLP:conf/eccv/WuLDG20,2022arXiv220101850R,braunegg2020apricot,kong_physgan_2021}, which are most relevant to CPS.
-Such attacks are usually performed by means of adversarial objects, most often in the form of \emph{patches} \cite{brown_adversarial_2018} which are capable of corrupting the model outcome when processed as a part of the input image.
+Such attacks are usually crafted by means of adversarial objects, most often in the form of patches \cite{brown_adversarial_2018}, which are capable of corrupting the model outcome when processed as a part of the input image and can also be printed to perform \emph{physically-realizable} attacks.

-Several techniques were proposed in the literature to defend neural networks from adversarial attacks.
-Many of them are based on adversarial training to regularize the behavior of the model (therefore, changing its parameters), which does not immunize a model against other adversarial examples and does not provide a means for detecting adversarial inputs.
-Other methods tackle this problem by masking or detecting physical adversarial attacks, without altering the model parameters.
-However, such approaches (discussed in Section \ref{sec:rel}) are often expensive or do not transfer well in realistic scenarios.
+To defend DNNs from these adversarial objects, several techniques were proposed in the literature based on specialized learning modules or robust training.
+However, such approaches are often expensive, do not transfer well in realistic scenarios, and are still susceptible to specific attacks.